Day 111: Lagoon Saddle Track

 Bealey River

 However, a couple of kilometers later, near Klondyke Corner, a campground, I managed to lose the trail.
 After overshooting the trail twice, I gave up trying to find the trail, and instead just followed the road.
-This would be a longer distance, but at least it would also take me over the Waimakariri River on the road’s bridge, rather than me having to ford it.
+This would be a longer distance, but at least it would also take me over the Waimakariri River on the road’s bridge, rather than me having to ford the river.

 Up to the bridge, the two-lane road had a surprisingly wide shoulder, probably because it was a generally flat area.
 It only felt unsafe when a few drivers far exceeded the speed limit to unnecessarily zoom past slower traffic with an incredibly wide margin.
 I couldn’t really see either the Bealey or Waimakariri Rivers along the road, but I did get a nice view up the Waimakariri’s valley.